-5.1 All submission deadlines, including any staged submissions due during a unit, will be clearly stated to students in writing at the start of each unit.
+- 5.1 All submission deadlines, including any staged submissions due during a unit, will be clearly stated to students in writing at the start of each unit.
 The assessment deadline is not flexible, and no submission will be accepted after the deadline (which includes the date and the time).
-Where submission is made using the online portal, the portal

-- 5.2 Failure to submit any assessment work for a unit by the given deadline will be treated as failure of that unit unless mitigating circumstances apply (see section 14).
+Where submission is made using the online portal, the portal will automatically close at the time specified.
+Students are strongly encouraged to submit in good time, to avoid any last minute concerns. - 5.2 Failure to submit any assessment work for a unit by the given deadline will be treated as failure of that unit unless mitigating circumstances apply (see section 15 below).
 A mark of 0% will automatically be entered on the student record.
-Where a unit has two or more assessment components a mark of 0% will only be given where the student has failed to submit work for both components. - 5.3 Normally a piece of work produced by a student for assessment can only be submitted once in full or part fulfilment of the assessment components for a unit. - 5.4 Exceptionally, within a unit, a piece of work may be submitted more than once if the assessment components allow for this.
+Where a unit has two or more components, a mark of 0% will only be given where the student has failed to submit work for both components. - 5.3 Normally a piece of work produced by a student for assessment can only be submitted once in full or part fulfilment of the assessment components for a unit. - 5.4 Exceptionally, within a unit, a piece of work may be submitted more than once if the assessment components allow for this.
 For example, material used in a seminar presentation may also be used in an essay or other form of assignment.
 The student must secure the agreement of the Unit Leader where they intend to submit the same piece of work in order to address separate assessment components.
 Failure to do so may result in the non-acceptance of the work.